 - Main text of the manuscript (Note: Manuscript files may contain embedded figures and tables.)

 - Supplementary files (online, electronic, etc.)

 Note: Failure to provide the title page, text, and references, in addition to all referenced tables, figures, appendices, and supplemental materials may delay processing of the submission for inclusion in PubMed Central.

 Do I have to submit supplemental material?

-Supplemental material that has been submitted to the accepting journal in support of the manuscript must be submitted.
-The NIHMS system has been developed to allow users to indicate supplemental files and upload them in conjunction with other manuscript files.
+Yes.
+Material that has been submitted to the accepting journal in support of the manuscript must be submitted, including online and electronic supplemental files containing figures, tables, text, and movies.

-The delay period is the interval between a manuscript's final publication date and when the author-supplied version will appear publicly in PubMed Central.
-The delay period is determined and registered in the NIHMS system by the manuscript's Principal Investigator or author.
+The release delay or embargo period is the interval between a manuscript's final publication date and when the NIHMS manuscript will appear publicly in PubMed Central (see the NIHMS Glossary for more information).

-What is the language of the NIHMS submission statement that I must agree to?
+What is the language of the NIHMS submission statement to which I must agree?

-Following is the Submission Statement for NIHMS which must be approved by the Principal Investigator after a manuscript has been submitted:
+The Submission Statement for NIHMS that must be approved by the Reviewer is as follows: